vihaanpatel/BreathInSight/README.md

-BreathInSight

-A low-cost, non-invasive respiratory health monitoring device

-Overview

-BreathInSight is a portable system designed to detect early indicators of respiratory conditions (e.g., asthma, COPD, lung disease) using exhaled breath analysis.

-The device integrates:

-VOC sensing (airborne biomarkers)
-Nitric oxide detection (inflammation indicator) Airflow measurement (lung function)

-The goal is to provide a low-cost, accessible alternative to traditional diagnostics like spirometry or CT imaging, especially in low-resource settings.

-Why I Built This

-Respiratory diseases are often diagnosed late due to cost and accessibility barriers.
-I wanted to build a system that could:

-Be used at home or in clinics without specialized equipment Combine multiple biomarkers into one device
-Provide real-time feedback instead of delayed lab results

-System Architecture

-Core components:

-Raspberry Pi 5 (processing + control)
-VOC sensor (e.g., MQ-138 / SGP41)
-Flow sensor (SFM series)
-OLED display (I2C)
-Power system (portable battery)

-Features:

-Real-time breath analysis
-Multi-sensor fusion (VOC + NOx + airflow)
-On-device risk classification
-Portable + low-cost design

-How It Works

-User exhales into the device
-Sensors collect airflow + chemical data
-Data is processed in real time
-Risk indicators are displayed on screen

-Tech Stack

-Python (data processing + sensor integration)
-I2C communication (sensor interfacing)
-Embedded systems (Raspberry Pi)
-CAD (Fusion 360 and Onshape for enclosure)

-Current Status

-Functional prototype built
-Sensor integration complete
-Calibration and accuracy improvements ongoing

-Next Steps
-Improve NOx sensing reliability
-Train more robust classification model
-Miniaturize hardware
-Clinical validation

-Author
-Vihaan Patel
+# BreathInSight

+A low-cost, non-invasive respiratory health monitoring device that uses breath analysis to detect potential indicators of respiratory disease.

+## Overview
+BreathInSight is a portable prototype designed to combine multiple sensing methods into one device.
+It integrates:
+- VOC sensing
+- Nitric oxide / NOx-related sensing
+- Airflow measurement

+The goal is to create a more accessible and affordable respiratory screening tool, especially for settings where traditional diagnostics are expensive or difficult to access.

+## Why I Built This
+Many respiratory conditions are detected late because clinical testing can be expensive, inaccessible, or inconvenient.
+I wanted to build a device that could provide real-time information from a simple breath sample using a portable embedded system.

+## Features
+- Real-time breath measurement
+- Multi-sensor integration
+- On-device display output
+- Portable hardware architecture
+- Iterative low-cost prototype design

+## System Architecture
+The current prototype uses:
+- Raspberry Pi 5
+- VOC sensor
+- Flow sensor
+- OLED display
+- Portable power source

+## Repository Structure
+- `hardware/` – wiring diagrams, schematics, and bill of materials
+- `firmware/` – main code, sensor interfaces, and display logic
+- `docs/` – architecture, calibration, and testing notes
+- `enclosure/` – CAD and STL files
+- `media/` – photos and demo assets

+## Current Status
+- Functional prototype built
+- Sensor integration in progress
+- Calibration/testing ongoing
+- Future work includes improving reliability and refining classification logic

+## Author
+[Your Name]